nckgreene/bcs.github.io/parts/01-main.md

 - Pin bones (viewable from rear)
 - Tailhead (viewable from rear)

 These features are integrated by a scorer into an overall BCS.
-Although, scores based on only the pelvic and tailhead areas (the hips and pins) are most closely related to overall condition scores (Edmonson et al., 1989), so accurate video capture of the animals' posterior may prove to necessary for good scoring.
+Scores based on only the pelvic and tailhead areas (the hips and pins) are most closely related to overall condition scores (Edmonson et al., 1989), so accurate video capture of the animals' posterior may prove to necessary for good scoring.

 The body features used in visual condition scoring are shown in the following images from [DairyNZ](https://www.dairynz.co.nz/animal/body-condition-scoring/how-to-bcs/).